Moving to the Banbury area..... What is it like?

 GREATWORTH

-GREATWORTH lies approximately 8 miles east of Banbury and 4 miles west of Brackley.
-Within the village there is a shop, primary school, public house and social club.
+GREATWORTH lies approximately 6 miles east of Banbury and 5 miles west of Brackley.
+Within the village there is a shop, primary school and pre-school, church, public house/restaurant and a sports and social club.
 It lies within the Chenderit secondary school catchment area at Middleton Cheney.
 There are good motorway connections for both junction 11 of the M40 and junction 15a of the M1.

 HANWELL